If you’ve ever thought that buying toys for your kids seems like a cycle of desperate pestering followed by boredom, you’d be 100 percent spot on.

 Turns out that at best, kids are pretty much over a new toy in around a month.
 But most kids get sick of new things much, much sooner than that and parents are ditching perfectly good toys at an amazing rate.

-The British Heart Foundation has just revealed that 28 percent of UK parents “admit to discarding toys that are in perfect working order,” Yahoo News reports.
+The British Heart Foundation has just revealed that 28 percent of UK parents “admit to discarding toys that are in perfect working order.”

 “A new survey of parents discovered that, on average, a child loses interest in a toy within just 36 days.
 A fifth of parents said their child lost interest after 11 hours of play, while 8 percent said their children became bored in less than an hour.”

-This trend is perhaps partly influenced by kids using screens for entertainment much more readily and playing with toys less frequently.
-It’s also a brilliant reminder to choose toys very carefully and perhaps at least try to avoid impulse buys that might end up on the scrap heap.
+This trend is a brilliant reminder to choose toys very carefully and perhaps at least try to avoid impulse buys that might end up on the scrap heap.

 Don’t bin it!
 Don’t buy it!

-Obviously, this is a UK survey, but chances are this is the story for all kids in the Western world.
-Sigh.
+Obviously, this is a UK survey, but chances are this is the story for most kids in the Western world.

 A careful Kondo